 Club Plantation

-Club Plantation, a Black and Tan, was located in the basement of the Norwood Hotel located at 550 E. Adams between Beaubien and St. Antoine.
-It at one time was considered the number one spot in Paradise Valley.
-The hotel and club were owned by black numbers operator and business man Walter Norwood.
-Norwood opened the club in 1932, but by 1941, ownership would change when Benjamin Franklin “Slim” Jones purchased the club.
-Jones changed the name to Club Congo.
-Jones like Norwood was a numbers man.
-He previously owned the Chocolate Bar located at 632 Livingstone between Hastings and Beaubien.
+Club Plantation, a Black and Tan establishment, was situated in the basement of the Norwood Hotel at 550 E. Adams between Beaubien and St. Antoine.
+It was once considered the premier spot in Paradise Valley.
+Both the hotel and the club were owned by black numbers operator and businessman Walter Norwood.
+Norwood inaugurated the club in 1932, but ownership changed hands in 1941 when Benjamin Franklin “Slim” Jones purchased it.
+Jones renamed the club Club Congo.
+Like Norwood, Jones was involved in numbers operations.
+He had previously owned the Chocolate Bar located at 632 Livingstone between Hastings and Beaubien.

 Club Planation’s marketing and décor was that of a southern plantation.
 The entrance to the club was made to look like a white painted mansion, with a columned front, and painted trees.
 The ceiling was painted to reflect a darkened sky.